 Reduced Cost or Free Internet Access

 |AT&T||AT&T is providing free access to its WiFi hot spots throughout the country.

-|Charter||Charter is offering free Spectrum broadband and WiFi access for 60 days to households college students who do not already have a Spectrum broadband subscription and at any service level up to 100 Mbps.
-To enroll call 1-844-488-8395.
-Additionally, all WiFi hotspots are now free of charge.|
+|Charter/Spectrum||Charter is offering free Spectrum broadband and WiFi access for 60 days to households with college students who do not already have a Spectrum broadband subscription and at any service level up to 200 Mbps.
+To enroll call 1-844-310-1198.
+Charter/Spectrum customers also gain free access to hotspots.

 |California Connects||California Community Colleges students are eligible for this mobile hotspot service powered by Sprint, which offers nationwide 4G LTE connectivity and allows users to connect up to 10 WiFi enabled devices for up to 10 hours on a single charge for only $19.99 a month.|